 Choose 1 option only from option block E (each of these is equivalent to a full time Sixth Form course)

-Its why our students are happy and thrive and go on to do amazing things in all variety of settings
+It is why our students are happy and thrive and go on to do amazing things in all variety of settings

 All our students are supported in their studies to make as best progress possible.
 Students with a Special Educational Need are supported in and outside of lessons through differentiated work and word processing / exam support if required.
-All SEN students in the sixth form have a 121 meeting on a regular basis with our dedicated HLTA who helps to track their progress and can support with intervention on an individual basis.
-This ensures that students have a personalised programme of support throughout their sixth form studies.
+All SEN students in the Sixth Form have a 1-2-1 meeting on a regular basis with our dedicated HLTA who helps to track their progress and can support with intervention on an individual basis.
+This ensures that students have a personalised programme of support throughout their Sixth Form studies.

-If you are worried about your son/daughter and feel as though they have a SEN, then please do not hesitate to contact the SENCO in school, or a member of the sixth form team.
+If you are worried about your son/daughter and feel as though they have a SEN, then please do not hesitate to contact the SENCO in school, or a member of the Sixth Form team.